 Key aspects of diplomatic relations

-In 2007 Switzerland and China signed a memorandum of understanding (MoU) to intensify high-level political consultations and strengthen bilateral relations across a wide range of areas.
-Besides regular official contacts between Beijing and Bern, there are also partnership projects between cantons and cities.
-At the level of civil society, there are lively exchanges between various experts, academic institutions and artists' associations.
+In 2007, Switzerland and China signed a memorandum of understanding aimed at intensifying high-level political consultations and deepening all aspects of bilateral relations.
+In addition to regular official contacts between Beijing and Bern, projects are carried out in partnership with various Swiss cantons and communes.
+At the civil society level, close, regular exchanges have been established by various experts, academic institutions and artistic groups.

-Since 2010 China has been Switzerland's most important trading partner in Asia (trade volume in 2013: CHF 20.2 billion) and the third-largest globally after the EU and the United States.
-Following negotiations launched in 2011, a bilateral free-trade agreement was signed in Beijing in July 2013.
-Having been approved by the National Council and the Council of States, the free trade agreement between the People's Republic of China and Switzerland came into effect on 1 July 2014.
+Since 2010, China has been Switzerland's biggest trading partner in Asia and its third largest globally after the EU and the United States.
+A bilateral free trade agreement was signed in Beijing in 2013 and entered into force on 1 July 2014.

-The agreement contains provisions on trade in goods (industrial and agricultural products), non-tariff barriers (e.g. technical rules), trade in services, the protection of intellectual property, and trade and sustainable development.
+This agreement contains provisions on trade in goods and services, non-tariff barriers to trade, intellectual property protection, and sustainable trade and development.

-- Criminal law, criminal procedure and penal system
+- Criminal law, criminal procedure and the enforcement of sentences

 - Minorities and religious freedom